Mental Health Facilities Tippecanoe County, IN

 River Bend Hospital

-River Bend Hospital is a mental health treatment clinic in Tippecanoe County, Indiana, located at 2900 North River Road, 47906 zip code.
+River Bend Hospital is a mental health facility in Tippecanoe County, IN, located at 2900 North River Road in the 47906 zip code.
 River Bend Hospital provides hospital inpatient treatment.
-River Bend Hospital provides individual psychotherapy, psychotropic medication and activity therapy to young adults, seniors 65 or older and adults.
+River Bend Hospital provides psychotropic medication, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
 River Bend Hospital also supports people with serious mental illness.

 Learn More